googleapis/langchain-google-alloydb-pg-python/README.rst

        embedding_service=embeddings_service
    )

-Hybrid Search with PGVectorStore
+Hybrid Search with AlloyDBVectorStore

-With PGVectorStore you can use hybrid search for more comprehensive and relevant search results.
+With AlloyDBVectorStore you can use hybrid search for more comprehensive and relevant search results.

 .. code-block:: python

-  vs = PGVectorStore.create_sync(
+  vs = AlloyDBVectorStore.create_sync(
       engine=engine,
       table_name=TABLE_NAME,
       embedding_service=embedding,